Feeds:

 I just spotted our first pair of ruby-crowned kinglets in the old hackberry tree outside the kitchen window.
 They are delightfully quiet, busy little birds.
 I forget how much I enjoy watching them until they come back each year around the holidays.

-Texas State Library and Archives – Update
+Texas State Library and Archives – update

 Anticipating the reopening of the reading room at the state library, I went by TSLAC’s table at the book festival a couple of weeks ago to inquire.
 I wasn’t expecting bad news.
 The official word, they *hope* to have the renovation complete in 2010.
 At least two more years?!
 I suspect a budget snafu somewhere.